-This brochure describes the benefits of Dean Health Plan, Inc. under our contract (CS 1966) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-The address for Dean Health Plan's administrative office is:
+This brochure describes the benefits of The Health Plan HMO under our contract (CS 2616) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This plan is underwritten by The Health Plan.
+The addresses for the administrative offices are: